KN2C2D/2d-game-runner/README.md

-##### Instructions for adding games while Game Tools is running
+##### Instructions for adding games while Game Runner is running

-You can add new games while game tools is running in both local and remote modes.
+You can add new games while Game Runner is running in both local and remote modes.
 For this simply open Games.txt file and add new games in the end with same format as rest of the games.
 Here each line should contain exactly one game (no blank or only space line).

-**Attention:** Adding new games while last n (number of simultaneous games)  are running is unsafe and is not guaranteed that game tools run those games as well.
+**Attention:** Adding new games while last n (number of simultaneous games)  are running is unsafe and is not guaranteed that Game Runner run those games as well.